thatisuday/node-gitmeet-template/README.md

 --

+# Sitemap
+Sitemap for the website will be automatically generated using `sitemap` module for node.js and will be available in `xml` format at `hostname/sitemap.xml`.

+> Please edit `hostname` in **web-server.js** to customize your sitemap urls.

+--

-# bug reports and contributions
+# Bug reports and contributions
 - If you face any problems, create a github issue or email me on `uhiwarale@gmail.com`
 - If you make any improvements or optimization, please share with us all by giving a PR.
 - If you want to use it for commercial purpose, please take permission first.